 Go to: All cancer begins in the gut

 “Patients with C. difficile often have 20 or more stools a day, which seriously affects quality of life and so they are very open to this treatment”, said Ravi Kamepalli, MD, an infectious diseases physician at the Regional Infectious Disease-Infusion Center, Lima, Ohio, and lead author of the study.
 “Human beings are 90 percent bacteria and once that balance is altered with antibiotics, opportunistic infections can cause serious problems.
 All we are doing with this treatment is resetting the balance.”

 The bottom line (sorry!)

-‘All illness begins in the gut’, said Hippocrates and it is clear now that pathogens ae being found in breast, colorectal, ovarian and prostate cancers.
-But Alzheimer’s and Parkinson’s also seem to have their origins in the gut too.
+‘All illness begins in the gut’, said Hippocrates and it is clear now that increased levels of pathogens are being found in illnesses from Alzheimer’s to arthritis.
+In cancer it’s the same: breast, colorectal, ovarian and prostate cancers show an increase in pathogens and lowered volume of good bacteria together with a loss of some helpful strains.
 As long as there are antibiotics and drugs, and parasites, we will have gut problems.
-But here is a huge opportunity to correct the origins of illness quickly.
+As long as there is stress and poor diet options too.
+But Fecal Transplants do offer some people a huge opportunity to correct the origins of illness quickly.

 USA and Canada

 Go here to : Buy the book in the USA and Canada

 Go here to : Buy the book in the UK and Europe